-The perils are more obvious, when, as now, the law and legal practitioners find themselves in an era of rapid change : what Scarman has called a new age of reform.3 Amongst the reforms afoot are moves to reform the legal profession itself.
-In Australia and overseas inquiries are proceeding which are designed to identify the problems of and for the legal profession.
+All reform involves futurology, to some extent.
+Seeking to reform the legal profession requires of the reformer the identification of those matters in which the profession is failing so that suggestions can be made to remedy defects and right wrongs.
+In Australia and overseas numerous enquiries are proceeding, designed to identify the problems of and for the legal profession, in order that they might be dealt with.
 A Royal Commission on the Legal Profession and Legal Services was established in England in 1976.
-4 A parallel inquiry has begun in Scotland.
-In Canada an inquiry has also commenced.
-Closer to home, the South Australian Government and Opposition have each proposed legislation to effect significant reforms in the legal profession of that State.5 In New Zealand, a working paper has been distributed by one of the law reform committees, containing proposals to change the disciplinary and complaints procedures of the legal profession.6 In New South Wales, a major reference has been given to the New South Wales

-Law Reform Commission.
-It raises for report a wide range of matters critically important for the future of the legal profession in that State.7 The New South Wales inquiry will obviously have implications for the future of the profession in other States.
-The Victorian Law Institute, representing the solicitors of that State, has acknowledged the importance of the New South Wales inquiry.
-It proposes to make submissions to the New South Wales Commission, using it as a major vehicle to press views on the reform of the legal profession across the border.8
+A parallel inquiry has also begun in Scotland.
+In Canada an inquiry has commenced.
+Closer to home, the South Australian Government and Opposition have each proposed legislation to effect reforms in the legal profession of that State.
+In New Zealand, a working paper has been distributed by one of the Law Reform Committees concerning proposals to change the disciplinary and complaints procedures of the legal profession.
+In New South Wales, a major reference has been given to the New South Wales Law Reform Commission, raising for report an enormous range of matters critically important for the future of the legal profession in that State.
+The New South Wales inquiry will obviously have implications for the future of the profession in other States.
+The Victoria Law Institute, representing the solicitors, has acknowledged this and proposes to make submissions to the New South Wales Commission.

-In time, we will have the informed reports of these inquiries.
+In due course we will all have the benefit of the informed reports of the inquiries.
 They will chart the future of the legal profession.
-The most that can be done now is to identify some of the problem areas and to suggest some of the developments that may take place.
-Before doing this, let us consider some fundamental criticisms.
+The most I can do is to identify a few of the problem areas and, in some cases, suggest the way things may develop.